Algonquin Park Sights: Highlights and Insider Tips

 Algonquin Park Attractions - Lake Opeongo

-Before you start, you should also know the difference between kayaks and canoes.
-Kayaks are usually closed and are steered with a double paddle.
-They are agile and are therefore well suited for fast waters.
+Before you set off, you should also know the difference between kayaks and canoes.
+Kayaks are generally closed boats and are steered with a double-bladed paddle.
+They are maneuverable and well-suited for choppier waters.
 Canoes, on the other hand, are open boats steered with a single paddle.
-They offer more space and are therefore ideal for longer tours with luggage.
+They offer more space and are better suited for relaxed tours with luggage.

 Logging Museum